PhaethonPsychis/gagabank/README.md

 ### References for design
 # The argument against on-chain presale/allow lists
 There are a lot of different strategies for how to handle a presale list for an NFT drop.
 You’ll also hear it referred to as a whitelist, or allow-list amongst other names.
 It simply refers to a list of pre-approved addresses that are allowed to interact with the contract in a specified way, eg. minting during a presale window.
-A common approach is to simply include a data structure in the contract’s storage that maps each address to a bool, or each address to the number of mints that address is allowed, which might look something like: mapping(address => uint8) _allowList;
+A common approach is to simply include a data structure in the contract’s storage that maps each address to a bool, or each address to the number of mints that address is allowed, which might look something like:</br>
+mapping(address => uint8) _allowList;
 function setAllowList(
 address[] calldata addresses,